Tangerine-Community/Tangerine/docs/security.md

 # Security

 ## CouchDb Security
-To understand Tangerine security, it's important to first understand CouchDB security.
+Most security in Tangerine is handled by CouchDB.
+In order to understand Tangerine security, it's important to first understand CouchDB security.

 ### Permissions in CouchDB
 This is a list of different permissions in CouchDB.
 In CouchDB you do not give any one user specific permissions, a user is given a set of permissions as determined by various mechanisms described in the next section.

 __User permissions__:
 - Read `_users`.
-- Edit `_users` documents (ie. role)
+- Edit `_users` documents (ie. edit a User's `role` array)

 __Database permissions__:
 - Create database